ARAV Officers 2017-2018Jump to ARAV Standing Committees 2016-2017 Jump to AD HOC COMMITTEES

 Stacey Leonatti Wilkinson is a 2006 graduate of the University of Tennessee College of Veterinary Medicine.
 Since that time she has been an associate veterinarian at Avian and Exotic Animal Care in Raleigh, NC, a practice devoted exclusively to the care of exotic animals.
 She recently left that position to start her own practice, Avian and Exotic Animal Hospital of Georgia, in the Savannah, GA area, continuing to treat only exotics.
 Stacey became an ABVP Diplomate of Reptile and Amphibian medicine in 2013.
 She has been a member of ARAV since 2006, and has been the chair or co-chair of the In Depth Session at the annual conference every year since 2011.
 She has also spoken at the conference and served as a lab instructor, and is a member of the Legislative and Animal Welfare Committee.

-She is very excited about the position of member-at-large and the opportunity it provides to become more involved in ARAV.
+She is very excited about the position of treasurer and the opportunity it provides to become more involved in ARAV.
 The ARAV does an excellent job of serving and representing exotic animal veterinarians.
-She would like to help serve as a liaison between the general membership and the Executive Committee, and believes her experience as a private practitioner in the trenches would be a great fit for this.
+She believes her experience as a private practitioner in the trenches would be a great fit for this.
 She and her husband have a collection of over 50 reptiles, and her favorite reptile is the Grand Cayman blue iguana, which she finally got a chance to see in their native habitat this past year.

 Louisa M. Asseo, DVM, DABVP (Canine/Feline)